wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 ---
 title: Set Up Data Ingestion
 keywords: data
 tags: [data, proxies]
 sidebar: doc_sidebar
 permalink: wavefront_data_ingestion.html
 summary: Learn how to set up the data ingestion pipeline.
 ---
 How you get your data into Tanzu Observability by Wavefront depends on your use case, but you have many options.
-You can use one of the supported integrations, or you can instrument your application and send data directly to Wavefront.
+You can use one of the supported integrations, or you can instrument your application and send data directly.

 Watch this video to listen to Wavefront co-founder Clement Pang talk about getting data in: